Pokémon Red and Blue

 This game has a bugs page

-If you wanna be the very best, like no one ever was, these might be the games for you.
+If you wanna be the very best, like no one ever was, then these might be the games for you.

-Note: Like the Final Fantasy series, these games have a messy history when it comes to localization, the Pokémon games have seen some shit.
-As a result, this page covers the Japanese versions of Red and Green, their updated spinoff, Blue, and the subsequent international localizations (also dubbed Red and Blue) that drew from the latter.
+Much like the early entries in the Final Fantasy series, these games have a messy history when it comes to localization.
+As a result, this page covers the initial Japanese versions, titled Red and Green, the updated Blue revision, and the subsequent international localizations (dubbed Red and Blue) that drew from the latter.

 A wizard has turned you into a Wailmer.
 Is this awesome?
 YES / NO